pitastrudl/wekanwiki/IRC-FAQ.md

 a docker x reverse proxy x wekan question here ?
 ```

-A: Maybe you thinked to ask about [Traefik reverse proxy and Docker](https://github.com/wekan/wekan/wiki/Traefik-and-self-signed-SSL-certs)
+A: Hmm, it seems you did not ask.
+Just guessing, maybe it's about [Traefik reverse proxy and Docker](https://github.com/wekan/wekan/wiki/Traefik-and-self-signed-SSL-certs).